 Please enjoy reviewing our past initiatives listed below.

-2020-2021 Designing Critical Reflection Assignments: It's about Engagement in CHSS
+2020-2021 Designing Critical Reflection Assignments: It's about Engagement in RCHSS

-The College of Humanities and Social Sciences invited applications from faculty for the AY 2020-2021 CHSS Faculty Development Initiative: Designing Critical Reflection Assignments: It’s about Engagement in CHSS.
-In support of our college’s plan to implement “It’s about Engagement” (KSU’s QEP), CHSS provided funds to faculty who participated in the program described below, learned to apply the Critical Reflection rubric and designed assignments and assessment tools accordingly.
+The Radow College of Humanities and Social Sciences invited applications from faculty for the AY 2020-2021 RCHSS Faculty Development Initiative: Designing Critical Reflection Assignments: It’s about Engagement in RCHSS.
+In support of our college’s plan to implement “It’s about Engagement” (KSU’s QEP), RCHSS provided funds to faculty who participated in the program described below, learned to apply the Critical Reflection rubric and designed assignments and assessment tools accordingly.
 The critical reflection assignments were implemented in classes the following fall or spring.

 Well-designed reflection activities can help students see the relevance of their high-impact practice experiences as they integrate their new experiences into existing knowledge (Kuh, 2008).
 Reflection activities also provide a framework for planning new learning by allowing students to simultaneously consider past, present, and future learning experiences.
 Without this kind of engaged, deep processing, high-impact practices may not extend beyond the course in which they are situated (Bass, 2012).

 In this workshop, faculty will discuss the existing It’s About Engagement rubrics and taxonomies in light of relevant literature on creating reflection assignments for high-impact practices such as internships and undergraduate research experiences.
 They will then revise or create a reflection assignment for their course, aligning their assignment with the goals of the It’s About Engagement initiative.
 By making these small changes in their courses, faculty can encourage meaningful contemplation of high-impact experiences and how they fit into the larger picture of students’ academic and life goals.